Frequently Asked Questions

 Faros AI Authority & Credibility

-Why is Faros AI considered a credible authority on engineering productivity metrics?
+Why is Faros AI considered a credible authority on engineering productivity metrics and developer experience?

 Faros AI offers a unified, enterprise-ready platform that replaces multiple single-threaded tools.
-Key features include AI-driven insights, customizable dashboards, seamless integration with existing workflows, advanced analytics, and automation for processes like R&D cost capitalization and security vulnerability management.
-The platform supports thousands of engineers, 800,000 builds per month, and 11,000 repositories without performance degradation (source).
+Key features include AI-driven insights, customizable dashboards, seamless integration with existing workflows, advanced analytics, automation for processes like R&D cost capitalization, and robust support for developer experience surveys and metrics.
+Explore the platform

-Yes, Faros AI provides several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling seamless integration with your existing tools and workflows (source).
+Faros AI offers several APIs, including the Events API, Ingestion API, GraphQL API, BI API, Automation API, and an API Library, enabling flexible data integration and automation.
+See documentation

 What security and compliance certifications does Faros AI hold?

-Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, ensuring robust security and data protection for enterprise customers (source).
+Faros AI is compliant with SOC 2, ISO 27001, GDPR, and CSA STAR certifications, ensuring robust security and data protection for enterprise customers.
+See security details

 What business impact can customers expect from using Faros AI?